xerolinux/XeroHub/content/news/xerolinux-plasma/index.md

 That's it boys n girls.
 We just got **XeroLinux** back !
 The rest is up to you.
 Go through the toolkit see if you find anything useful.
 If you encounter any issues or have any questions, feel free to contact me on either **Fosstodon** or **Discord**, or even in the video comments section.

 I will do my best to answer.
 Keep in mind that I might not have all the answers, simply because I only have the hardware I have, might be different than yours, so can't know what works on something I do not own.
 Though I am and always will open to suggestions...

-{{< github repo="xerolinux/xero-plasma" >}}

-Use the repo above to report any issues with **PlasmaInstall**, and I will get to them as soon as I can.
-You can also request features to be added there too..

-If you want features to be added to the Toolkit, or have any issues to report, feel free to do so on the repo below.
-I will do my best to get to them...

-{{< github repo="xerolinux/xlapit-cli" >}}

 Best of luck !!!!